 Answers lie not just with our individual actions.
 They also come from how we engage with the issues as a community.
 When communities come together to create positive change, a movement is born.

 Plastic pollution threatens the environment and our health.
+Plastic Pollution: Single Use Plastic Impact on our Oceans from SLO active is a great resource for people wanting to learn how.
 Here are some of our top tips on how we can take action to tackle plastic waste together and help shape the world we want to see.

 Take a pledge

 Thousands of people have already made a commitment to reduce their plastic consumption.
 By joining a community with a common purpose, it’s easier to find the support and direction you need to make a difference.

 Friends of the Earth’s #PlasticFreeFriday is a great way to learn from a community of people all taking steps towards plastic-free living.
 Similarly, Marine Conservation Society is inviting the public to take the Plastic Challenge and ditch single-use plastics for the whole month of July!

 Empower your community

 There’s a common proverb that if you want to go fast, go alone.
 But if you want to go far, go together.
 Clean sea campaigners Surfers Against Sewage recognise the power of community in creating impact and are inviting local leaders to drive the transition to a plastic-free community.